projectgloriam/bbshop/README.md

 # README
-This is a Rails web app used for a fictional Bass Shop called BB's Bass Shop.
+This is a Rails + React web app (with Tailwind CSS) for a fictional Bass Shop called BB's Bass Shop.

 Things you may need: